swipswaps/devenv/README.md

 All Devenv projects include a valid, browser-trusted SSL certificate that covers all projects under `*.appenv.dev`.
 Devenv can be configured to use other root domains, however we do not support this.

-All Devenv Docker images are as faithful of a representation as possible of our current production environment, while still allowing developers to use their o perating system of choice.
-All images include:

-* CentOS 7
-* Apache 2.4 with our default production configuration.

 We provide a number of different language-specific images, to allow for compatibility testing with potential future language version updates.
 Please see the [Supported Languages](#supported-languages) section below for more information about the different languages and language versions we currently package